Word to PDF Converter – Convert DOCX to PDF Instantly

 3. Click the "Convert to PDF" button

-4. Your PDF will be generated instantly in your browser
+4. Your PDF will be generated and returned to you instantly

 5. Click "Download PDF" to save it to your device